DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

-The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on a GitHub ARM64/cross-build pair, and A733 with its ephemeral self-hosted board.
+The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on a GitHub ARM64/cross-build pair, and A733 on GitHub ARM64 with a pinned manylinux container.
 The new ARMHF workflow must complete its first hosted run and its exact output must pass the real-board qualification before this becomes release evidence.